JoshOuma/alx-zero_day/0x03-git/README.md

-this is my first readme
+Man united is trash,Arsenal nis the best